pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-with-vertical-slices.rst

 When considering contention, we must remember that compared with, for example, event-sourced aggregates which use a simpler and therefore faster persistence model, DCB read and append operations are inherently more complex and therefore slower.
-As a result, although with "vertical slices" we can more easily code for tighter consistency boundaries, due to the slower operations of Dcb, there will, in theory, be more risk of roughly contemporary operations actually happening concurrently, causing contention where contention would not have occurred.
-But of course, there will be no conflict between operations involving sequences for different continuity IDs, in Dcb, with or without "slices", and with or without event-sourced aggregates, and so this is a relatively marginal consideration in most cases.
+As a result, although with "vertical slices" we can more easily code for tighter consistency boundaries, due to the slower operations of DCB, there will, in theory, be more risk of roughly contemporary operations actually happening concurrently, causing contention where contention would not have occurred.
+But of course, there will be no conflict between operations involving sequences for different continuity IDs, in DCB, with or without "slices", and with or without event-sourced aggregates, and so this is a relatively marginal consideration in most cases.

 Whatever the relative merits, above all, we value having and supporting different styles and persistence